Emma-Gairin/RadarOmics/README.md

 ![LD1 and 2 for glycolysis](example2/lda_glycolysis.png)
 *Figure 12: LD1 and 2 obtained from the glycolysis-related genes, with _lda_focus = "substance_concentration"_.*

-Here, we can see the value of moving from PCA to LDA to minimise the effect of hour post fertilisation on profiling and better isolate that of treatments.
+Here, we can see the value of moving from PCA to LDA to minimise the effect of hour post fertilisation and better isolate that of treatments on glycolysis-related genes.

 ###
 ![LD1 and 2 for cholesterol](example2/lda_cholesterol.png)